-Goal 11EF: Protect and enhance water quantity and quality and promote sustainable and efficient use of water resources.

-- Policy 11EF-21: Maintain as a high priority the protection of water quality and quantity, and associated features like watersheds and aquifers. - Policy 11EF-2: Actively participate in and support WRIA 1 Watershed Planning efforts associated with theto coordinateion of local, federal, tribal, and state agencies to achieve integration and/or consistency between the various levels of environmental regulations relating to the County.
-In conjunction with the cities, other municipal corporations, tribal governments, federal and state agencies, public and private utilities, and the public, develop programs, such as WRIA Watershed Management Planning, which promote sustainable and efficient use of water resources. - Policy 11EF-12: Actively participate in the development of WRIA Watershed county-wide water resources management body. - Policy 11EF-83: Work cooperatively with Federal, State, and local jurisdictions, Tribal governments, municipal corporations, and the public to implement the goals and, policies, and action items contained in of this the chapter Comprehensive pPlan as well as state water resources and water quality laws. - Policy 11EF-4: Participate in the coordination of all local water and land management efforts, plans, and data to ensure adequate oversight of water quantity and quality issues.
+Goal 10F: Protect and enhance water quantity and quality and promote sustainable and efficient use of water resources.
+Policy 10F-1: Maintain as a high priority the protection of water quality and quantity.
+Policy 10F-2: Actively participate in and support efforts to coordinate local, federal, tribal, and state agencies to achieve integration and/or consistency between the various levels of environmental regulations relating to the County.
+Policy 10F-3: Work cooperatively with Federal, State, and local jurisdictions, Tribal governments, municipal corporations, and the public to implement the goals and policies of the Comprehensive Plan as well as state water resources and water quality laws.
+Policy 10F-4: Participate in the coordination of all local water and land management efforts, plans, and data to ensure adequate oversight of water quantity and quality issues.
+Policy 10F-5: Manage water resources for multiple instream and out-of- stream beneficial uses, including instream flows set by the State Department of Ecology.
+Policy 10F-6: Actively promote and participate in education, research, and information opportunities that improve our understanding of the county's complex water resource systems.
+New information should be considered in the development and evaluation of management actions.